-Depression, like anxiety, is a massive worldwide problem with far-reaching consequences for health, society, and the economy.
 Depression is an important risk factor for development and progression of cardiovascular disease and other chronic disorders.
-Two randomized controlled trials investigated depression levels in subjects aged over 55 who were at increased cardiovascular risk: respectively, Native Hawaiians with at least one other major cardiovascular risk factor; and African Americans with ultrasound evidence of carotid artery atherosclerosis.
-TM decreased depressive symptoms over a 9-12 month period compared to controls who received health education.
+In a randomized controlled trial (RCT), TM reduced depression in patients with chronic heart failure, as well as improving functional capacity and quality of life, and reducing hospitalizations [21].
+Two more RCTs investigated depression levels in subjects aged over 55 who were at increased cardiovascular risk: respectively, Native Hawaiians with at least one other major cardiovascular risk factor; and African Americans with ultrasound evidence of carotid artery atherosclerosis.
+TM decreased depressive symptoms over a 9 to12 month period compared to controls who received health education.
 The largest improvements were found in those with indications of clinically significant depression, with an average 48% reduction in depressive symptoms [242].
-In a third randomized trial, TM reduced depression in patients with chronic heart failure, as well as improving functional capacity and quality of life, and reducing hospitalizations [21].

 Depression and anxiety have a major impact on occupational health and performance.
 A random-assignment study of employees at a high-security government agency found that Transcendental Meditation reduced depression and anxiety, and improved self-concept, over a three-year period in comparison to controls who participated in an educational corporate stress-management programme [319].

-In another randomized controlled trial, conducted on secondary schoolteachers and support staff at a residential therapeutic school for children with severe behavioural problems, TM was effective in reducing depression, perceived stress, and overall teacher burnout [423].
-Transcendental Meditation has also been found to reduce depression and anxiety in people with post-traumatic stress disorder [56], as described below, and in caregivers (carers) [433].
+In another RCT, conducted on secondary schoolteachers and support staff at a residential therapeutic school for children with severe behavioural problems, TM was effective in reducing depression, perceived stress, and overall teacher burnout [423].
+In addition, TM has been found to reduce depression in caregivers (carers) who also experienced reductions in perceived stress, anxiety, anger, confusion and fatigue [433].